-Accounting policies
+Accounting Policies

-The group 's accounting policy with respect to special purpose entities is described in the 'Significant Accounting Policies' Note of the CSAML 2017 Annual Report.
+The Group 's accounting policy with respect to special purpose entities is described in the 'Significant Accounting Policies' Note of the CSAMH 2018 Annual Report.
 Further information on the interest in other entities is disclosued in the 'Disclosures of interest in other entities' Note.

-The accounting policy with respect to valuation of securitisation positions is described in the Financial Instruments Note of the CSAMH 2017 Annual Report.
+The accounting policy with respect to valuation of securitisation positions is described in the Financial Instruments Note of the CSAMH 2018 Annual Report.

 The policies for recognising liabilities on the balance sheet for arrangements that could require the institution to provide financial support for securitised assets follow the same policies as for other provisions and financial guarantees.
-These policies are described in the Significant Accounting Policies Note of the CSAMH 2017 Annual Report.
+These policies are described in the Significant Accounting Policies Note of the CSAMH 2018 Annual Report.

-Banking Book securitisation positions
+Banking Book Securitisation Positions

 These positions are regulator-imposed investment manager retention requirements.
-The group has no Trading Book securitisation positions.
-Exposure to securitisations increased versus 2016 in line with regulatory retention requirements for new CLO funds launched during 2017.
+The Group has no Trading Book securitisation positions.
+Exposure to securitisations increased versus 2017 in line with regulatory retention requirements for new CLO funds launched during 2018.

-The following tables detail the amount of exposures securitised by the group and which were outstanding at 31 December 2017 and securitisation positions held at that date:
+The following tables detail the amount of exposures securitised by the Group and which were outstanding at 31 December 2018 and securitisation positions held at that date:

-Outstanding exposures securitised - Banking Book (£000s)
+Outstanding Exposures Securitised - Banking Book (£000s)

-As at 31 December 2017
+As at 31 December 2018

-Other role
+Other ro e

 Sponsor Traditional Synthetic Total

+Commercial mortgages - - - -

-Loans to corporates or SMEs 110,908 - - 110,908
+Loans to corporates or SMEs 158,753 - - 158,753

+Covered bonds - - - -

-Total 110,908 - - 110,908
+Total 158,753 - - 158,753

-Securitisation exposures purchased or retained - Banking Book (£000s)
+Securitisation Exposures Purchased or Retained - Banking Book (£000s)